Modelling transition phenomena of scientific coauthorship networks: Modeling the transition of degree distributions

 In our model, nodes are generated according to a Poisson point process, hence the number of nodes covered by a zone is a random variable drawn from a Poisson distribution with an expected value in proportion to the zonal size.
 Our model generates a range of Poisson distributions with means taking values from a power-law function.

 Now we analyze how the emergence of generalized Poisson is captured by our model.
 The nodes with small degrees usually belong to only one small hyperedge, or come from small ``research team", the sizes of which are no larger than the mean size of hyperedges.
-For the first case, the empirical data show that the heads of the distributions of hyperedge sizes are well fitted by generalized Poisson~(Fig.~\ref{fig1}).
-Hence the degrees of nodes who belong to only one small hyperedge are equal to the size of the hyperedge minus one, hence also follow generalized Poisson distributions.
+For the first case, the empirical data show that the heads of hyperedge size distributions are well fitted by generalized Poisson~(Fig.~\ref{fig1}).
+Hence the degrees of nodes which belong to only one small hyperedge are equal to the size of the hyperedge minus one, hence also follow a generalized Poisson distribution.
 For the second case, nodes in those small ``research teams" probably belong to one hyperedge.
-Ignoring the minority of connections between ``research teams" generated by Rule~(b), the degrees of those nodes are close to the sizes of corresponding ``research teams" minus one, therefore also follow Poisson distributions.
-Therefore the degrees of authors in small degree region follows a mixture generalized Poisson distribution.
+Ignoring the minority of connections between ``research teams" generated by Rule~(b), the degrees of those nodes are the sizes of corresponding ``research teams" minus one, therefore also follow Poisson distributions.
+Therefore the heads of the modeled degree distributions follow a mixture distribution, and can be well fitted by a generalized Poisson distribution with proper parameters.